|Patient Education Center||Español|

-Your child's primary (baby) teeth begin to appear about six months after birth.
-Most children have a full set of 20 baby teeth by age three.
+Your child's baby (primary) teeth begin to appear about 6 months after birth.
+Most children have a full set of 20 baby teeth by age 3.
 Strong, healthy baby teeth help your child chew food easily, learn to speak clearly, and smile.
 They also help give your child's face its shape.

-A baby's teeth can start to decay as soon as they appear in the mouth.
-Decay can start when teeth are in contact with sugary liquids often and for long periods.
-These liquids include fruit juice, soda, and other drinks containing sugar.
+You may not realize it, but your baby's teeth can start to decay as soon as they appear in their mouth.
+This can happen when your baby's teeth are in contact with sugary liquids often and for long periods.
+These liquids include fruit juice, soda, and even milk and formula.
 If decay is not treated, it can destroy the baby teeth of an infant or young child.

 The good news is that your child can avoid tooth decay.
-By starting oral care at an early age, you will help your child learn lifelong good dental habits.
 Here are a few simple steps you can take to keep your child's smile healthy:

 Patient education content ©2018 American Dental Association.
 All rights reserved.
 "ADA" and the "ADA" Logo are registered trademarks of the American Dental Association.